Linguistics

 AL4302 (DIU)

-Using an augmented subset of the International Phonetic Alphabet (IPA), students will be able to identify, mimic and transcribe sounds and prosodies in normal human speech and describe the mechanism by which a speaker produces these sounds.
+Using the International Phonetic Alphabet (IPA), students will be able to identify, pronounce, and transcribe sounds and suprasegmentals in natural human speech and describe the mechanisms by which a speaker produces these sounds.
 Students will also be introduced to basic techniques of acoustic analysis.

 Requisites: None